-In what could be considered a major setback in the liberalization of China's telecom market is the release in 2013 of the draft revisions to the Catalogue of Telecommunication Service Categories (Telecom Services Catalogue) and the draft Administrative Measures for the Trial Operation of New Types of Telecommunications Businesses (Trial Operations Measure) by MIIT.
-While we applaud the efforts of MIIT to address the dramatic changes in the ICT sector, the draft revisions to the Catalogue and the draft Measure provide MIIT with a greatly expanded level of regulatory oversight that create new market access barriers and impose new investment restrictions.
+There does not appear to have been any movement to adopt the draft revisions to the Catalogue of Telecommunication Service Categories (Telecom Services Catalogue) and the draft Administrative Measures for the Trial Operation of New Types of Telecommunications Businesses (Trial Operations Measure) by MIIT; however, we remain deeply concerned with the draft policies due to the potentially significant setback in the liberalization of China's telecom market.
+While we applaud the efforts of MIIT to address the dramatic changes in the ICT sector, the draft revisions to the Catalogue and the draft Measure would provide MIIT with a greatly expanded level of regulatory oversight while creating new market access barriers and imposing new investment restrictions.

 The draft revisions to the Telecom Services Catalogue and draft Trial Operations Measure do not appear to be consistent with China's WTO GATS commitments.
 These measures would restrict the ability of foreign service suppliers to acquire licenses and furthermore, demonstrate a bias in favor of domestic over foreign license applicants, which at a minimum, are in tension with China's WTO commitments on domestic regulation, market access, and national treatment.
 Most troubling is that the draft revisions to the Telecom Services Catalogue and the draft Trial Operations Measure broaden the licensing scheme to new categories of ICT services and increase the level of control for certain services that are already subject to licensing requirements.
-Contributing to these concerns is that the draft revisions to the Catalogue and the draft Measures improperly classify a wide range of ICT technologies and services as telecom services, when in effect they are computer or business services that utilize the public telecom network as a method of delivery.
+Contributing to these concerns is that the draft revisions to the Catalogue and the draft Measures incorrectly classify a wide range of ICT technologies and services as telecom services, when in fact they are computer or business services that utilize the public telecom network as a method of delivery.
 We have identified four initial areas of concern with regard to China's WTO commitments:

-- Licensing Procedures As Barriers to Market Access: China committed to not use its licensing procedures and conditions as a barrier to market access or in a manner more trade restrictive than necessary, but the draft revisions to the Catalogue and the draft Measure would subject a broad set of services to cumbersome, unreasonable, and unnecessary licensing restrictions. - Not Respecting "Acquired Rights": China committed to ensure that foreign service suppliers that enjoyed certain rights prior to China's accession to the WTO would have these rights preserved after China's accession, but the draft revisions to the Catalogue and the draft Measure alter such rights insofar as the draft revisions to the Catalogue and the related licensing regulations impose new conditions on telecommunications service suppliers with longstanding business in China.

-- Discrimination: China has committed to afford foreign telecommunications service suppliers treatment not less favorable than "like" domestic service suppliers, but the draft revisions to the Catalogue and draft Measure effectively prohibit or, at the very least, restrict the availability of telecommunications services licenses to foreign-invested telecommunication enterprise suppliers. - Denial of Market Access: China has committed to refrain from impeding market access to foreign suppliers of computer and related services, but China's domestic classification notwithstanding, certain computer and related services such as cloud computing are arguably so impeded.
+- Licensing Procedures As Barriers to Market Access: China committed to not use its licensing procedures and conditions as a barrier to market access or in a manner more trade restrictive than necessary, but the draft revisions to the Catalogue and the draft Measure would subject a broad set of services to cumbersome, unreasonable, and unnecessary licensing restrictions. - Not Respecting "Acquired Rights": China committed to ensure that foreign service suppliers that enjoyed certain rights prior to China's accession to the WTO would have these rights preserved after China's accession, but the draft revisions to the Catalogue and the draft Measure alter such rights insofar as the draft revisions to the Catalogue and the related licensing regulations impose new conditions on telecommunications service suppliers with longstanding business in China. - Discrimination: China has committed to afford foreign telecommunications service suppliers treatment not less favorable than "like" domestic service suppliers, but the draft revisions to the Catalogue and draft Measure effectively prohibit or, at the very least, restrict the availability of telecommunications services licenses to foreign-invested telecommunication enterprise suppliers. - Denial of Market Access: China has committed to refrain from impeding market access to foreign suppliers of computer and related services, but China's domestic classification notwithstanding, certain computer and related services such as cloud computing are arguably so impeded.